 In ten dialogues, experts reflect on continuing education today and tomorrow.
 The conversations have now been published in a book by TRANSIT, the continuing education think tank.
 The expertes from a wide range of disciplines invite us to look at the learning of the future from a variety of perspectives.
 And to ask ourselves under which social and technological conditions we are learning today – and in the future – which competences may bring us further and in what depth we should actually learn in order to meet the challenges that will come our way.
-The publication of the book was celebrated in a very cosy atmosphere (due to pandeic it was outside).
+The publication of the book was celebrated in a very cosy atmosphere (due to the pandemic it took place outside).
 While drinking hot punch, a few people took the opportunity to meet again, network and exchange about the future of lifelong learning.

 Wir scheinen in einer Lernkultur angekommen zu sein, in der das Individuum grösstmögliche Freiheit der Gestaltung geniesst.
 Doch diese Freiheit ist mehr Schein als Sein.
 Mit Foucault entzaubert die Professorin für Erwachsenenbildung Ulla Klingovsky die «schöne neue Lernkultur».